North Texas quarterback outlook for 2021: Ruder joins fray as UNT's situation improves from a year ago

 Why 2021 production could be better: UNT has a ton of options heading into the season and is in a much better place than it was a year ago.

-UNT road Fine to the finish line in 2019.
+UNT rode Fine to the finish line in 2019.
 Aune and Bean had barely played as the 2020 season approached.

-Aune benefitted from the experience he gained last season and should be better in 2021.
-Drummond and Ruder will also immediately elevate UNT's talent level.
+Aune benefited from the experience he gained last season and should be better in 2021.
+Drummond and Ruder will also immediately elevate UNT’s talent level.

 Drummond was a highly regarded high school recruit.
 Fine was also an Oklahoma high school product.
 That turned out pretty well.